gaehlerm/SoftwareEngineering/README.md

 ## Conclusions

 I think we can agree on the fact that OO programming is important and everyone should know it.
 It has advantages, but at the same time classes are a very common source for bad code.
-Classes have a tendency of growing and becoming too complex.
-As long as you are confident about the test coverage you should be fine.
+Classes have a tendency of growing and becoming a big ball of mud.
+But as long as you are confident about the test coverage you should be fine.

 Follow the rule “use composition, not inheritance” and don’t use friend classes and other curious OO constructs if these exist in your programming language.